wordofwarning/wordofwarning.org/coronavirus/index.md

 • Manchester International Festival have a <a href="http://mif.co.uk/resources-for-freelance-creatives/" target="_blank">Resources For Artists And Freelancers page</a>.
 • MIF also have a <a href="http://mif.co.uk/mif-drop-in-artists-freelance-creatives" target="_blank">daily 2pm drop in for artists + freelance creatives</a> — join John McGrath + Mark Ball each weekday on Zoom.
 • Scottee has <a href="http://www.scottee.co.uk/single-post/2020/03/20/Room-to-Respond-2020" target="_blank">some paid opportunities available</a>.
 • Supercool's <a href="http://supercooldesign.co.uk/blog/keeping-it-live" target="_blank">blog</a> — links, resources + ideas on quick routes to live-streaming.
+• The Space's <a href="http://www.thespace.org/resource/live-streaming-arts-lo-fi-and-low-cost-options" target="_blank">guide to live streaming for the arts by Jason Crouch</a> — lo-fi and low cost options.